"John Knox, on his death-bed in 1572, asked his wife to read to him John 17, 'where', he said, 'I cast my first anchor.'" (Bruce)

 Jesus spoke these words, lifted up His eyes to heaven, and said:

 a.
-The Bible is filled with great prayers.
+Jesus spoke these words: The Bible is filled with great prayers.
 We are impressed with Solomon’s prayer (1 Kings 8), Abraham’s prayer (Genesis 18), and Moses’ prayer (Exodus 32), but this prayer is by far the greatest recorded in the Bible.

-b.
-"There is no voice which has ever been heard, either in heaven or in earth, more exalted, more holy, more fruitful, more sublime, than this prayer offered up by the Son of God himself."
-(Melancthon)
+ii.
+"There is no voice which has ever been heard, either in heaven or in earth, more exalted, more holy, more fruitful, more sublime, than the prayer offered up by the Son to God Himself."
+(Melanchthon, cited in Boice)

-c.
-A person’s innermost being is revealed by genuine prayer; this is an unique opportunity to see the nature and heart of Jesus.
-In this prayer, Jesus will touch on many of themes developed in this gospel: glory, glorify, sent, believe, world, love.
+iii.
+Genuine prayer often reveals a person’s innermost being.
+John 17 is an unique opportunity to see the nature and heart of Jesus.
+In this prayer, Jesus will touch on many of themes developed in this Gospel: glory, glorify, sent, believe, world, love.